 The 30C is hard to maintain as there a lot of parts that need maintenance, but each part is easy to access.
 The following are the parts that need maintenance.

 If you wash any part with water, they must be air-dried before using them again.
+Consider the eufy RoboVac G30 Edge if you want a robot vacuum that's a little easier to maintain.

 There are quite a few recurring costs associated with the 30C, and all parts can be purchased on eufy.com, which redirects you to eufy's store on Amazon.
 The filter comes in two parts: the white high-performance filter and the black foam filter.
 The vacuum comes with two sets of filters, but they need to be replaced every two months and they're sold in packs of six.

 The side brushes and the brush guard both need to be replaced every three to six months, or when they're visibly worn.
 The brushroll should be replaced every 6-12 months.
 Any other parts that break or get lost can be purchased through eufy's store on Amazon.
+If you want a budget-friendly robot vacuum with fewer recurring costs, take a look at the Eureka Groove.

 The 30C doesn't take up a lot of storage space.
 It lays on the ground and it mounts to the charging dock by itself.
 You need to make sure wires around the dock are tied with the zip ties that come with it, or else the vacuum sucks them up.